 Share and Enjoy

 If you already are aware of the fact that your credit is bad, you should take the initiative and work on saving a large down payment when applying for your mortgage.
-This should be about 20 percent to ensure you get approved for your mortgage.
+Three to five percent is common, but twenty will get you the very best deal.

 Share and Enjoy